mapbox/jsxtreme-markdown/README.md

 - [jsxtreme-markdown-loader] is a Webpack loader build on top of [jxtreme-markdown].
   Given an input Markdown file, it outputs a React component module.
 - [babel-plugin-transform-jsxtreme-markdown] is a Babel plugin that allows you to tag template literals of jsxtreme-markdown so they'll be transformed *at compile time* (and you don't have to include a Markdown parser in the browser bundle).

+## Development

+### Updating the REPL

+When you're ready to update the REPL, run `bin/deploy-gh-pages`.
+That should do it.

 [jsxtreme-markdown]: https://github.com/mapbox/jsxtreme-markdown/tree/master/packages/jsxtreme-markdown#readme
 [jsxtreme-markdown-loader]: https://github.com/mapbox/jsxtreme-markdown/tree/master/packages/jsxtreme-markdown-loader#readme